-The Global Schools Forum (GSF) is an international non-profit membership organization for school operators that serve the millions of students around the world who attend non-state schools in low- and middle-income countries.
+The Global Schools Forum (GSF) is an international non-profit membership organization for school operators, serving the millions of students around the world who attend non-state schools in low- and middle-income countries.

 This includes the large swath of schools that are not exclusively owned and managed by the public sector; including single-owner schools and large school networks that may be for-profit, free, religious, or otherwise working in partnership with government officials.

 GSF connects non-state schools to networking and professional development support from researchers, education experts, and funders.
-Via an online discussion forum, a resource library, and regularly scheduled webinars, GSF has emerged as a pioneering initiative that brings together education providers from different contexts in order to share lessons learned in order to improve the quality of education they deliver to low-income families.
+Via an online discussion forum, a resource library, and regularly scheduled webinars, GSF has emerged as a pioneering initiative that brings together education providers from different contexts to share lessons learned, in order to improve the quality of education they deliver to low-income families.